RobinC94/DI-drive-dev/docs/source/features/carla_benchmark.rst

 Carla benchmark setting is widely used in other literature as training and evaluation standard.
-DI-drive allows users to quickly build up an environment with a benchmark suite setting by deploying :class:`BenchmarkEnvWrapper <core.envs.carla_env_wrapper.BenchmarkEnvWrapper>`.
+DI-drive allows users to quickly build up an environment with a benchmark suite setting by deploying :class:`CarlaBenchmarkEnvWrapper <core.envs.carla_env_wrapper.CarlaBenchmarkEnvWrapper>`.
 Once an environment is wrapped, it will ignore the passed arguments in ``reset`` method, and choose one from the suite's route list according to configuration.
 It can be used in RL training, to sampling data in benchmark environment settings.